Abdurrahman-shaikh/C-Improved/README.md

 # C-Improved
-# C-Improved Compiler

 C-Improved is a compiler project aimed at enhancing the C programming language with additional features and improvements.

-## Contribution Guide

-Thank you for considering contributing to the C-Improved compiler project!
-Here are some guidelines to help you get started:

-### Bug Reports and Feature Requests

-If you encounter any bugs or have ideas for new features, please open an issue on GitHub with a detailed description.
-Be sure to include steps to reproduce the bug (if applicable) and any relevant information.

 ### Code Contributions